UMBC’s Ann Sofie Clemmensen explores The Kennedy Center’s REACH through choreography

 - Fall and spring trips to performances and important museums in New York, Philadelphia and Washington, DC.
 Recent trips have featured performances by the Philadelphia Orchestra, Ireland’s Abbey Theatre, Bill T. Jones Dance Company and exhibitions at the New Museum, Museum of Modern Art and the Barnes Collection.

-- Research opportunities through the Linehan Summer Research and Study Award, the Undergraduate Research Award and the UMBC Study Abroad Program.
+- Research opportunities through the Linehan Summer Research and Study Award, the Undergraduate Research Award and the UMBC Education Abroad Office.

 - Participation in faculty research with beautiful and stunning results.